I sat at the tour office for a long time, contemplating with the staff if I should do the summit climb of the Cotopaxi volcano.

 The tour went from anti-climatic to satisfying.

 I went with Carpedm Adventures, a high quality, highly-reviewed tour company in Quito.
-At USD $50, the tour was value-for-money as it includes a bilingual guide, private spacious bus transfer, good bikes, snacks and best of all, a great breakfast and lunch.
+The tour was value-for-money as it includes a bilingual guide, private spacious bus transfer, good bikes, snacks and best of all, a great breakfast and lunch.
 Seriously, the breakfast was awesome.
 Pancakes, yogurt, fruits, omelette, juice and coffee.
 That’s jam-packed!
 (Pun intended)

 I also stayed at Casa Carpedm in Quito, of the same company.
 It was the best hostel I stayed in 8 months of travel; in terms of comfort, service, and attention to detail.
 I had a private room 3 out of the 5 nights even though I paid for a dorm, and even had dinner one night with the owner Paul.